mairomano2/mairomano2/README.md

 - 👋 Hi, I’m Mailo!
 - 👀 I’m interested in learning new frontend frameworks and colaborating in proyects
-- 🌱 I’m currently working on a customizable e-commerce with React and taking a backend course in Coderhouse (checkout the [currently learning](https://github.com/mairomano2/mairomano2/edit/main/README.md#currently-learning) section!)
+- 🌱 I’m currently working on a customizable e-commerce with React and taking a backend course in Coderhouse (checkout the section!)
 - 📫 You can contact me by sending an email to mairomano2@gmail.com or a message on [LinkedIn](https://www.linkedin.com/in/maia-nicole-romano-delladio-b07286172/)

 # Stack